Generation of polarized spin-triplet Cooper pairings by magnetic barriers in superconducting junctions: Model and method

-with $\tilde{z}=E+i\eta$ (small positive infinitesimal $\eta$) for the retarded Green function and $\tilde{z}=i\omega_n$ for the Green function with Matsubara frequency [$\omega_n = (2n+1)\pi/\beta$ with inverse temperatue $\beta$ and $n\in\mathbb{Z}$] representation.
+with $\tilde{z}=E+i\eta$ (positive infinitesimal $\eta$) for the retarded Green's function and $\tilde{z}=i\omega_n$ for the Green function with Matsubara frequency [$\omega_n = (2n+1)\pi/\beta$ with inverse temperature $\beta$ and $n\in\mathbb{Z}$] representation.
 Here, the index $l$ stands for the $l$-th impurity sample.
-The Green functions are calculated by using the recursive Green function method~\cite{PhysRevB.55.5266}.
-The LDOS is obtained from the normal part of the Green function:
+The Green's functions are calculated by using the recursive Green's function method~\cite{PhysRevB.55.5266}.
+The LDOS is obtained from the normal part of the Green's function:

 with $\eta/t=10^{-3}$,